-Financial services are provided through the Company's online financial platform www.fangtx.com and offline micro loan subsidiaries.
-The Company provides secured loans in the form of entrusted loans, mortgage loans and unsecured loans, primarily to borrowers that meet the Company's credit assessment requirements.
-The Company ceased to provide entrusted loans since 2017.
+The Company provides secured loans in the form of mortgage loans and unsecured loans, primarily to borrowers that meet the Company's credit assessment requirements.
 Revenues derived from loan interest income and annual service fees are recognized using the effective interest rate method.
 The Company does not accrue interest on loans receivable that are considered impaired or more than 90 days past due unless either the receivable has not been collected due to administrative reasons or the receivable is well secured and in the process of collection.
 Unsecured loans stop accruing interest when 60 days past due and are classified as impaired loan.